AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

 ### ➡️ Commons

-- **SECRET_KEY_SIGN**: 32 byte key for signing JWT Tokens that will authenticate the user.
+- **SECRET_KEY_SIGN**: 32 byte key(16 characters) for signing JWT Tokens that will authenticate the user.
 You can use `f24e2f3ac557d487b6d879fb2d86f2b2` as an example.
 This key will make sure the JWT Tokens are provided by our backend and not someone else's.
-For generating a new secret use `openssl rand -hex 32`.
+For generating a new secret use `openssl rand -hex 16`.
 - **ENV_VALUE**: determines the current environment of the app, it can be:
   - `PROD`: production environment.
   - `DEV`: development environment.
 Enables hot reload.